Angkor Wat sunrise Top Tips for Visiting Angkow Wat at Dawn by JetSettingFools.com

 • Angkor Wat 7 Day Pass ($72 USD)

-Each Angkor Wat day pass is valid for 1, 3 or 7 days of entry into Angkor Wat temples – but you do not need to visit on consecutive days.
+Each Angkor Wat Pass is valid for 1, 3 or 7 days of entry into the Angkor Wat Temple Complex – but you do not need to visit on consecutive days.
 If you buy the 3-day Angkor temple pass, you can visit the temples on any three days within 10 days from the issue date.
 The 7-day Angkor Wat Pass is valid for seven days of entry one month from the issue date.
-You can purchase the Angkor Pass with cash or credit card.

-Angkor Wat Tour Itinerary Tips
+Angkor Wat Sunrise Ticket Tips

 Angkor Wat Sunrise Best Viewing Spot